AltahhanAi/Data_Science/docs/content/unit2/02_05_overfitting_underfitting.md

 <figure role="group">
   <img src="../images/DS_IMG092.png" alt="Graph showing overfitting of decision trees (DT) on noisy Gaussian data." />
-  <figcaption><strong>Figure 5.9</strong>  DT with lots of branching to accommodate the noise that we added to the Gaussian data. </figcaption>
+  <figcaption><strong>Figure 2.79.</strong>  DT with lots of branching to accommodate the noise that we added to the Gaussian data. </figcaption>
 </figure>

 <figure role="group">
   <img src="../images/DS_IMG094.png" alt="Decision tree (DT) with no overfitting for the same noisy Gaussian data." />
-  <figcaption><strong>Figure 5.10</strong> The decision boundaries of the DT shows how the tree is trying to isolate pockets of data to decrease the training error. </figcaption>
+  <figcaption><strong>Figure 2.80.</strong> The decision boundaries of the DT shows how the tree is trying to isolate pockets of data to decrease the training error. </figcaption>
 </figure>

 ####Decision trees with no overfitting for the same noisy Gaussian data

 <figure role="group">
   <img src="../images/DS_IMG093.png" alt="Decision tree (DT) with lots of branching to accomodate noise added to Gaussian data." />
-  <figcaption><strong>Figure 5.11</strong>  Overfitting is solved by reducing the maximum depth and confining the splitting of leafs to a minimum of around 240 points for 10% (pro rata) of the 5400x2 data points.
+  <figcaption><strong>Figure 2.81.</strong>  Overfitting is solved by reducing the maximum depth and confining the splitting of leafs to a minimum of around 240 points for 10% (pro rata) of the 5400x2 data points.
 Note that this is problem specific and it shows that it is hard to overcome overfitting specifically with DT. </figcaption>
 </figure>

 <figure role="group">
   <img src="../images/DS_IMG095.png" alt="Graph showing decision tree (DT) ignoring the noise of Gaussian data and isolating a smaller rectangle of Gaussian data." />
-  <figcaption><strong>Figure 5.12</strong> DT ignores the noise in the Gaussian data and just isolate the Gaussian data in a rectangle . </figcaption>
+  <figcaption><strong>Figure 2.82.</strong> DT ignores the noise in the Gaussian data and just isolate the Gaussian data in a rectangle. </figcaption>
 </figure>

-Figures 5.9-5.12 above are important to show the signs or symptoms of overfitting.
-As it can be seen the training error is successfully decreased when we overly grow the tree, however the testing error (the more precise indicator of the generalisation ability of the model) has actually remained more or less the same.
+Figures 2.79 - 2.82 above are important to show the signs or symptoms of overfitting.
+As it can be seen, the training error is successfully decreased when we overly grow the tree, however the testing error (the more precise indicator of the generalisation ability of the model) has actually remained more or less the same.
 The elbow shape of the testing error is a clear indicator of overfitting and the reasonable size of the tree lies exactly around the elbow (angle) itself.
 So for this example the angle lies on around 4 (the number of conditions/nodes required to classify the data).

 !!! abstract "Exercise"
      See the following Jupyter notebook exercise on DT overfitting:

      - Download exercise (.ipynb): <a href="../exercises/Exercise4_DecisionTrees_Boundaries_Strengths_Limitations_Overfitting.ipynb" download>DT overfitting</a>

 On the other hand, overfitting can occur when we excessively add data horizontally.
 In other words if we increase the number of attributes that are not really needed to make a decision then potentially the tree will over grow and the training error will be reduced without reducing the testing error.
 So the symptoms of overfitting are the same but the underlying cause is different.
 In the first the data is noisy in the second the attributes are unnecessary.
-Figure 5.13 below shows this phenomena.
+Figure 2.83 below shows this phenomena.

 <figure role="group">
   <img src="../images/DS_IMG096.png" alt="Line graph showing the phenomenon of overfitting with decision tree (DT) training and testing." />
-  <figcaption><strong>Figure 5.13</strong> Decision trees training and testing with phenomenon of overfitting.
+  <figcaption><strong>Figure 2.83.</strong> Decision trees training and testing with phenomenon of overfitting.
 Note how when we increase the max depth of the tree the testing error forked from the training error which continued to deceivingly decrease, while in reality the testing error were increased for depth . </figcaption>
 </figure>

 ###Underfitting